Departments have three options when it comes to paying for authorized relocation expenses.

 - To reimburse an employee: The department will process an Expense Worksheet in the Expense module of the Enterprise Financial System (EFS).
 Use of the appropriate account code (Employee Relocation) ensures that the system will notify Payroll Services of the transaction.
 When approvals are complete, print the bar-coded cover sheet and attach the paper form BA 1357 and the original receipts.
 Forward all of this to Disbursement Services for imaging.

-- To pay a vendor directly: The cluster will enter the invoice into the Accounts Payable module of EFS and image the vendor invoice, the Moving Expense Reimbursement Form (BA 1357), and the original receipts.
+- To pay a supplier directly: The cluster will enter the invoice into the Accounts Payable module of EFS and image the supplier invoice, the Moving Expense Reimbursement Form (BA 1357), and the original receipts.
 Use of the appropriate account code (Employee Relocation) ensures that the system will notify Payroll Services of the transaction.

 - Employee: The Moving Expense Reimbursement Form (BA 1357) contains the following certification: "I hereby certify that the above listed expenses were incurred by me in connection with relocating myself, my family and our personal possessions in order to accept employment at the University of Minnesota and for which I have not been otherwise reimbursed, either by the University or any other person, institution or governmental agency."